ArkEcosystemArchive/docs-legacy/docs/guidebook/core/development.md

 yarn setup
 ```

 If you wish to run tests from this point, follow the instructions in the [docker](./docker.html) guide (use case #1).
-Then, you may run tests on the whole repository or individual packages with `yarn test`.
+Then, you may run tests on the whole repository with `yarn test`.

 Just follow those steps and you are ready to get started.
 Happy Hacking!

 ## Database

 Ark Core stores all the blockchain data in a database.
-You could read more about it, in the [database section](https://docs.ark.io/guidebook/core/database.html#introduction).
+You could read more about it, in the [database section](/guidebook/core/development.html#database).

-For development, you could use our ready-to-use [Docker Compose](https://docs.docker.com/compose/) configurations, following the instructions at [Docker section](https://docs.ark.io/guidebook/core/docker.html).
+For development, you could use our ready-to-use [Docker Compose](https://docs.docker.com/compose/) configurations, following the instructions at [Docker section](/guidebook/core/docker.html).

 ## Starting a node